Dacodemaniac/Phishing-Analysis-Projects/Phishing Analysis 1 - [Credential Havesting]/README.md

   <img src="./Images/Phishing sample 2.jpg" alt="Social Engineering Example" width="80%">
 </p>

-There were no attachments, but hovering over the main image revealed it was embedded with a **malicious link** — another red flag.
+There were no attachments, but hovering over the main image revealed it was embedded with a **malicious link**, another red flag.

 ---